OPEC meeting tomorrow…Will it increase its production again

 Oil was not a commodity to suffer alone but many of the market participants faced great hardship.

-Exxon Mobil was removed from Dow Jones Index and many companies involved in the production
+Exxon Mobil was removed from the Dow Jones Index and many companies involved in the production

 of shale oil such as Chesapeake which was the most famous among them.